Next Visual Granularity Generation: Experiments

 \section{Experiments}

 We train NVG models of varying sizes for class-conditional image generation on the ImageNet dataset.
 We compare NVG with other models and provide further analysis of NVG.
-The implementation details and reconstruction comparisons are given in App.~\ref{sec:app-training-details} and App.~\ref{sec:app-reconstruction-results}, respectively.
+The training and sampling details and reconstruction comparisons are given in App.~\ref{sec:app-training-details},~\ref{sec:sampling} and App.~\ref{sec:app-reconstruction-results}, respectively.